AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 WHERE height=81;
 ```

-Q6 Countries Average overall score and max and min score
+Q6.
+Countries Average overall score and max and min score.
 --
-Shows performance scores stats of each country
+Shows performance scores stats of each country.

 ```
 SELECT